rossnoah/RadioBot/README.md

 # RadioBot

-## Applications

-- **Noise Complaints**: Monitor radio chatter to know when campus security or police are responding to noise complaints in your area
-- **Party Planning**: Get advance warning if authorities are heading to your location so you can adjust volume or wrap things up
-- **Situational Awareness**: Stay informed about what's happening around campus during late-night gatherings
-- **Risk Management**: Receive real-time alerts when specific keywords (like your address or dorm name) are mentioned on emergency channels

 A real-time radio monitoring and streaming system that captures, processes, and broadcasts DMR radio transmissions through a web interface.

 ## Overview